Meet Dr. Brian Druker

 Director, Knight Cancer Institute at Oregon Health & Science University; JELD-WEN Chair of Leukemia Research; Investigator, Howard Hughes Medical Institute

 Brian Druker, M.D., revolutionized the treatment of cancer through research that resulted in the first drug to target the molecular defect of a cancer while leaving healthy cells unharmed.
 Marketed under the name Gleevec®, his discovery turned a once-fatal cancer, Chronic Myeloid Leukemia, into a manageable condition.
 Treatment with Gleevec received FDA approval in record time, was featured on the cover of Time magazine, and established Dr. Druker as a pioneer in the field of precision medicine.
-Most important, his discovery became a new proof of principal for targeted therapies, spurring the development of more than 50 similar precision therapies for other cancers.
+Most important, his discovery became a new proof of principle for targeted therapies, spurring the development of more than 50 similar precision therapies for other cancers.

 Now, Dr. Druker is applying key principles of precision medicine to early detection.
 Earlier detection of lethal cancers represents the greatest opportunity to increase cancer survival rates.
 Thanks to $1 billion in philanthropic funding, Dr. Druker is developing a large-scale early detection program that builds upon the scientific strengths of OHSU’s Knight Cancer Institute.